ecgalaxy/terraform/README.md

 ECGALAXY terraform role
 =======================

-The role installs HashiCorp Terraform - https://www.terraform.io/ The following additional tools are also installed:
+This Ansible role installs HashiCorp Terraform - https://www.terraform.io/

+The following additional tools are also installed:

 - `tflint`: performs the linting of the code.
-- `tfsec`: performs static code analysis of terraform files.
+- `tfsec`: performs static code analysis of Terraform files.

 Requirements
 ------------